 The trail can be broken into a few separate trips.
 Beginner hikers may want to return to the trailhead after walking around Nymph Lake.
-Those to persevere, enhance the short 2 days in Rocky Mountain National Park with festive fall colors or snowy treks on top of the exceptional lake and misty mountains views.
+Those to persevere, enhance the short fall trip to Rocky Mountain National Park with festive autumnal colors or snowy tracks on top of the exceptional views of dreamy lake and misty mountains.

 The entire hike is 3.6 miles long.
 While the trail is fairly easy to walk along at the beginning, it gets steeper at the end.

 Stop 2: Lake Haiyaha

 If you’ve packed your 2 days in Rocky Mountain National Park with the fall-adorned views of all three lakes mentioned above, don’t rush to get back to the trailhead yet.
 Instead, aim at exploring rugged shores of Lake Haiyaha.

 The trail to another stunning alpine lake in the Bear Lake area veers to the right at a Nymph Lake trail junction.
 From here, it’s a steady walk uphill for approximately 0.5 mile along a cliff edge overlooking the Glacier Basin area.